Characters of Persona 3: Fuuka Yamagishi

-The same night during the Dark Hour, SEES encounters two powerful Shadows at the entrance of Tartarus.
-Fuuka is able to summon her Persona for the first time, and finds that she can detect the weaknesses of the enemies.
+During the return trip, Akihiko realizes that the Arcana Shadows are appearing on full moons, and Fuuka senses two Arcana Shadows attacking Mitsuru and Yukari at the entrance of Tartarus.
+Due to the Shadows frequently changing their weaknesses, Mitsuru and Yukari find themselves unable to land a hit and are defeated before the rest of SEES can back them up.
+Worse, Natsuki has been beckoned into Tartarus, putting her in danger as well.
+Fuuka is able to summon her Persona for the first time, and finds that she can detect the weaknesses of the enemies, allowing SEES to defeat them.
 The ordeal causes her to fall unconscious for several days, after which Fuuka accepts Mitsuru's offer to join SEES, and moves into the dorm with the rest of the team.
 She replaces Mitsuru as the player's support character, and Mitsuru becomes an active combatant in battle.
 In June, Yukari asks her to research an incident related to Gekkoukan which occurred ten years ago, as she believes Mitsuru is hiding something about the origins of Tartarus, as well as her father's death.
 Her Personas are Lucia (ルキア, Rukia) and Juno (ユノ, Yuno) of The Priestess Arcana.

 In the Priestess Arcana (女教皇, Onnakyōkō) Social Link, representing contemplation and inner knowledge, the protagonist helps Fuuka become more confident and believe in herself.
 She appears in Persona 4 Arena as a non-playable character in the game's story and as an optional commentator.

 Soejima, in his designing Fuuka, tried to make her not seem weak or helpless.
 In addition, he worked to "convey her strong will through her facial expressions."
 She is portrayed by Marina Tanoue in Persona 3: The Weird Masquerade.